 I was impressed with the size of these trout.
 But of course, they lead a life of fish leisure, without natural predators or jousting with anglers.

 They are probably not very bright, even for fish.

 In another display pond, there are some rare albino trout.
-The director said they were sixteen to eighteen years old, and probably near the end of their lifespan.
+The director said they were 16 to 18 years old, and probably near the end of their lifespan.

 They couldn't release them into the wild: they are so noticeable they would make easy prey.
 An eagle or osprey would see them from very high up.